Navigation

 Conclusion

 IT Frameworks offer structured guidance that helps organizations plan, build, and manage technology systems more effectively.
-By choosing the right framework and applying it consistently, IT teams can improve both operational performance and strategic alignment.
+By selecting the appropriate framework and applying it consistently, IT teams can enhance both operational performance and strategic alignment.

 IT Management Frameworks Overview – 10 mins